KhronosGroup/glTF-Blender-IO/docs/blender_docs/scene_gltf2.rst

 Clearcoat
 ^^^^^^^^^

-When the Clearcoat input on the Principled BSDF node has a non-zero default value or Image Texture node connected, the ``KHR_materials_clearcoat`` glTF extension will be included in the export.
-This extension will also include a value or Image Texture from the Clearcoat Roughness input if available.
+When the *Clearcoat* input on the Principled BSDF node has a non-zero default value or Image Texture node connected, the ``KHR_materials_clearcoat`` glTF extension will be included in the export.
+This extension will also include a value or Image Texture from the *Clearcoat Roughness* input if available.

-If Image Textures are used, glTF requires that the clearcoat values be written to the red (``R``) channel, and clearcoat roughness to the green (``G``) channel.
+If Image Textures are used, glTF requires that the clearcoat values be written to the red (``R``) channel, and *Clearcoat Roughness* to the green (``G``) channel.
-If monochrome images are connected, the addon will remap them to these color channels during export.
+If monochrome images are connected, the exporter will remap them to these color channels.

-The Clearcoat Normal input accepts the same kinds of inputs as the base Normal input, specifically a tangent-space normal map with +Y up, and a user-defined strength.
+The *Clearcoat Normal* input accepts the same kinds of inputs as the base Normal input, specifically a tangent-space normal map with +Y up, and a user-defined strength.
-This input can re-use the same normal map that the base material is using, or can be assigned its own normal map, or can be left disconnected for a smooth coating.
+This input can reuse the same normal map that the base material is using, or can be assigned its own normal map, or can be left disconnected for a smooth coating.

-All clearcoat-related Image Texture node(s) should have their *Color Space* set to Non-Color.
+All Image Texture nodes used for clearcoat shading should have their *Color Space* set to Non-Color.

 .. figure:: /images/addons_import-export_scene-gltf2_material-clearcoat.png

    An example of a complex clearcoat application that will export correctly to glTF.
-   A much simpler, smooth coating could be applied from just the Principled BSDF node alone.
+   A much simpler, smooth coating can be applied from just the Principled BSDF node alone.

 Transmission